 Project Description: This project involves the development and use of machine learning and other computer algorithms to predict materials properties from the atomic structure.
 We will focus on materials with applications in global decarbonization efforts, such as batteries and zero-carbon manufacturing.
 The student will develop a predictive model by applying machine learning techniques and statistical methods to inform connections between materials structure and materials properties.

 Professor Alberto Salleo

 Project Description: This project involves the utilization of Organic Mixed Ionic Electronic Conductors (OMIECs) for electrochemical sensor electrodes, transistors, energy storage devices, and actuators to enable fully integrated and sustainable IoT devices.
 OMIECs are polymeric materials that are redox-active and ionically and electrically conductive, resulting in their usage in a wide variety of electrochemical devices.
 The student will learn how to fabricate the above electrochemical devices and characterize their electronic and electrochemical performance.
 Ultimately, the goal is to demonstrate the unique processability and multifunctional properties of OMIECs to enable the circular economy of electrochemical devices.

 Professor Shan Wang

-Project Description: In this project we aim to develop a blood-based test for early assessment of mental health or cancer treatment.
-Using the GMR biosensor previously developed in Professor Wang’s lab, we will be probing peripheral blood samples for DNA signatures related to mental health or cancer treatment.
-By looking for specific genetic and epigenetic biomarkers within the DNA, we will gain insight into the status of the diseases and their treatment.
-Students will develop lab expertise in biological sample processing and analysis techniques according to their interests, including fluorescence microscope image acquisition, cell culturing, polymerase chain reaction (PCR) for DNA and RNA characterization.
+Project Description: In this project we aim to develop a blood-based test for more effective and personalized cancer treatment.
+Using the GMR biosensor previously developed in Professor Wang’s lab, we will be probing peripheral blood samples for DNA signatures related to cancer progression and treatment.
+By looking for specific genetic and epigenetic biomarkers within the DNA, we will gain insight into the status of complex diseases like cancer and their treatment.
+Students will develop lab expertise in biological sample processing and analysis techniques according to their interests, including cell culturing, polymerase chain reaction (PCR) for nucleic acid assays, and biochip-based innovation.